Flipper games for monadically stable graph classes: Relations to flip-flatness and existential monadic stability

-In this section we prove that the existence of short winning strategies in variants of the Flipper game implies two properties that are known to be equivalent to monadic stability: flip-wideness and existential monadic stability.
+In this section we prove that the existence of short winning strategies in the Flipper game implies two properties that are known to be equivalent to monadic stability: flip-flatness and existential monadic stability.